-I love this photo of one the marvellous educators I worked with recently.
+I love this photo of one the marvellous educators I had the privilege to work with.
 The larger photo shows her surrounded by a mob of children in and around a plastic sandpit which they have transformed into a pirate ship.
 As you can see she happily loses herself in the play with the children.
-They are after all, on the hunt for buried treasure.
+They are after all on the hunt for buried treasure!

 Within an Emergent Curriculum approach to early education, the educator assumes a variety of interchangeable roles, including that of;